 Additionally, the administrator can undeploy the service if needed.

-Oracle E-Business Suite services can be exposed as Web services and are interacted with Web service clients at run time.
+Oracle E-Business Suite integration interfaces can be exposed as web services and interacted with web service clients at runtime.

-After authenticating the requests, Oracle E-Business Suite Web services can be invoked. service response messages will be sent back to Web service clients if needed.
+After authenticating the requests, Oracle E-Business Suite web services can be invoked.
+Service response messages will be sent back to the web service clients if needed.

-For each service operation, SOAP request and response messages passed through Oracle SOA Suite will be captured in Service Monitor where all Oracle E-Business Suite Web service activities executed at run time can be monitored.
+For each service operation, SOAP request and response messages passed through Oracle SOA Suite and REST messages received directly to Oracle E-Business Suite are captured in Service Monitor where all Oracle E-Business Suite service activities processed at runtime can be monitored.

-For more information on how to monitor SOAP messages in Service Monitor, see Monitoring and Managing SOAP Messages Using Service Monitor.
+For more information on how to monitor web service messages in Service Monitor, see Monitoring and Managing SOAP and REST Messages Using Service Monitor.

 Web Service Clients

-Customers or third parties can use the following standard Web service client technologies or tools to invoke Oracle E-Business Suite Web services:
+Customers or third parties can use the following standard web service client technologies or tools to invoke Oracle E-Business Suite services:

-Apache Axis is an open source, XML based Web service framework for constructing SOAP processors such as clients, servers, gateways, etc. It consists of a Java and a C++ implementation of the SOAP server, and various utilities and APIs for generating and deploying Web service applications.
-It can help create, publish, and consume Web services.
+Apache Axis is an open source, XML-based web service framework for constructing SOAP processors such as clients, servers, gateways, etc. It consists of a Java and a C++ implementation of the SOAP server, and various utilities and APIs for generating and deploying service applications.
+It can help create, publish, and consume services.

 .NET Web Service Client

-.NET Web service client enables you to create Web services and call these services from any client application.
+.NET web service client enables you to create services and call these services from any client application.

 Oracle BPEL Process Manager